JWWeatherman/yeticold/FAQ.md

 ### What are the minimum specs for the laptops?

 Two laptops that can run Ubuntu and Bitcoin Core.
-At the time of this writing almost any laptop will work but if your laptop has an SSD type hard some steps will take a few hours instead of a few days.
+At the time of this writing almost any laptop will work but if your laptop has an SSD type hard drive some steps will take a few hours instead of a few days.
 Laptops without SSD type drives cost about $150 USD and laptops with SSD drives cost about $200 USD.

 You can also buy a chromebook for less than $100, though this hasn't been tested as much and requires a bit of extra work when installing Ubuntu.